developershaggy/CSV-Upload-Application/README.md

  CSV parser for parsing the CSV Files.

- MVC structure for the project in order to make it scalable as well.
+ MVC structure (to make it scalable as well).

  MongoDB for the database.